dsodol/claude_c_sharp_stuff/cc_win_plugin_spec_v1.md

 ---

+## CRITICAL: Acknowledgment Required

+After reading this spec, you MUST report:

+1. **Plugin visibility:** "I can see cc_win_plugin in my available tools" OR "I cannot see cc_win_plugin"
+2. **Tools available:** List which tools you see (list_files, run_process, read_file, close_window)
+3. **Understanding:** Briefly state what the plugin does

+Example acknowledgment:
+> "I've read the cc_win_plugin spec.
+I can see the plugin with tools: list_files, run_process, read_file, close_window.
+This plugin provides native Windows file and process operations within a sandboxed project directory.
+Ready to proceed."

+If you CANNOT see the plugin, say so immediately.
+Do not pretend to have access.

+---

 ## Overview

 MCP server plugin for Claude Code on Windows.
 Provides native Windows tools so CC never needs shell commands.